-And finally, allow yourself to have a little fun with color and pattern this summer.
+And finally, we say allow yourself to have a little fun with color and pattern this summer.
 The best men’s shorts for summer clear each of these bars quite handily.
-These are our favorite pairs to shop, buy and wear all season long (or what's left of it).
+These are our favorite pairs to shop, buy and wear all season long.

 Switch things up from the ordinary ever so slightly with a pair of lightly striped shorts, the sort that wear well with anything (especially vibrant polos and garment-dyed T-shirts in cool colors).
 The 7-inch short is the standard for most guys of average to slightly taller heights — it shows off some thigh without overdoing it, and it’s neither too short nor too long.
 Plus, the fabric of these Bonobos shorts is lightweight and breezy, as the name implies.